The Origin of Life

 During such events whole classes of species may be obliterated - and their technology lost.

 However much of life's most important technology has managed to survive such events.
-Often it has done so by finding its way into bacteria and single-celled organisms which can be relatively robust when it comes to mass-extinction events.
+Often it has done so by finding its way into bacteria and single-celled organisms which can sometimes be relatively robust when it comes to mass-extinction events.

 Expand this node